 Participants' poor knowledge of oral care reported may suggest inadequate educational input and lack of regular updating, although most of them indicated that they needed such updates on annual basis.
-Good preparation and updating are required for nurses working in hospitals (Fitzpatrick (2000) (13)).
+Good preparation and updating are required for nurses working in hospitals (Fitzpatrick(2000)(13)).
 However, variations in participants' knowledge may indicate variations in educational provision across different countries.
-However, others (Miller & Rubinstein (1987) (7), Wallace & Freeman (1987) (29), Barnett (1991) (28)) are critical of the issue that mouth care instruction during training is rarely carried out by experts in the field.
-In an evaluative study, Longhurst (1998) (30) found out that many nursing training establishments' (NTEs) oral care coverage was deficient.
+However, others (Miller & Rubinstein (1987)(7), Wallace & Freeman (1987)(29), Barnett (1991)(28)) are critical of the issue that mouth care instruction during training is rarely carried out by experts in the field.
+In an evaluative study, Longhurst (1998)(30) found out that many nursing training establishments' (NTEs) oral care coverage was deficient.

-The influence of demographics on nurses' knowledge and practice are required.
-However, this aim did not feature in previous studies targeting multinational staff.
+The influence of demographics on nurses' knowledge and practice

-The small numbers of nurses having certain demographics did not enable meaningful comparisons among groups.
-In order to identify statistically significant differences to be detected, larger samples
+The small numbers of nurses having certain dempgraphics did not enable meaningful comparisons among groups.
+In order to identify statistically significant differences to be detected, larger samples are required.
+However, this aim did not feature in previous studies targetting multinational staff.